 The primary objective of our cash investment activities is to preserve principal while at the same time maximizing the income we receive from our investments without significantly increasing risk.
 Some of the securities that we invest in may be subject to market risk.
 This means that a change in prevailing interest rates may cause the principal amount of the investment to fluctuate.
 For example, if we hold a security that was issued with a fixed interest rate at the then-prevailing rate and the interest rate later rises, the principal amount of our investment will probably decline.
-A hypothetical 50 basis point increase in interest rates reduces the fair value of our available-for-sale securities at March 31, 2007 by approximately \$0.9 million.
-To minimize this risk in the future, we intend to maintain our portfolio of cash, cash equivalents and marketable securities in a variety of securities, including commercial paper, government and non-government debt securities and/or money market funds that invest in such securities.
+A hypothetical 50 basis point increase in interest rates reduces the fair value of our available-for-sale securities at March 31, 2008 by approximately \$0.2 million.
+To minimize this risk, we maintain our portfolio of cash, cash equivalents and marketable securities in a variety of securities, including commercial paper, government and non-government debt securities and/or money market funds that invest in such securities.
 We have no holdings of derivative financial or commodity instruments.
-As of March 31, 2007, our investments consisted of investments in corporate and government notes and obligations or in money market accounts and checking funds with variable, market rates of interest.
+As of March 31, 2008, our investments consisted of investments in corporate and government notes and obligations or in money market accounts and checking funds with variable, market rates of interest.
+We measure our cash equivalents and marketable securities at fair value on a recurring basis and have significant observable inputs where there are identical or comparable assets in the market to use in establishing our fair value measurements.
+We use significant observable inputs that include but are not limited to benchmark yields, reported trades, broker/dealer quotes, and issuer spreads.
+Generally, the types of instruments we invest in are not traded on a market such as the NASDAQ Global Market.
+We consider these data to be Level 2 within the fair value hierarchy defined by SFAS 157.
+We use the bid price to establish fair value.